IGDRion/ANNEXA/README.md

 ### Options

 ```
 --profile test       : Run annexa on toy dataset
 --profile slurm      : Run annexa on slurm executor
+--profile singularity: Run annexa in singularity container
+--profile conda      : Run annexa in conda environment
+--profile docker     : Run annexa in docker container
 --input              : Path to file listing paths to bam files
 --fa                 : Path to reference genome
 --gtf                : Path to reference annotation
---withGeneCoverage: Run RSeQC (can be long depending on annotation and bam sizes).
+--withGeneCoverage   : Run RSeQC (can be long depending on annotation and bam sizes).
 False by default
 --maxCpu             : max cpu threads used by ANNEXA.
 8 by default
 ```

 ## Pipeline summary